Apply the Same Modifier to Many Objects in Blender—Fast Workflow

 The menu method

-How to copy or transfer a modifier from one object to another in Blender using the menu method
+How to copy or transfer a modifier from one object to another in blender using the menu method

-How to copy or transfer a modifier from one object to another in Blender using the menu method
+How to copy or transfer a modifier from one object to another in blender using the menu method

 • First, select the object(s) to apply the modifier to, then select the one that has the modifier.
 The object that has the modifier should be selected the last